pinyaoting/garcon/README.md

 # Garçon de cuisine

-An app for dinner makers to search for recipe, create a shopping list, and send it to their significant others to have them buy the ingredients back.  [download apk](garcon.apk)
+An app for dinner makers to search for recipe, create a shopping list, and send it to their significant others to have them buy the ingredients back.
+[Now Available for Alpha Testing in Google Play](https://play.google.com/store/apps/details?id=com.pinyaoting.garcon)

 ![Video Walkthrough](garcon.gif)